Shōnen Onmyōji: Plot

-Masahiro's dream to surpass his grandfather will not be realised as easily as he hopes.
+Masahiro's dream to surpass his grandfather will not be realized as easily as he hopes.
 Not only does he have to convince the other Shinshō that he is Seimei's true successor, he must also increase his power in order to stop demons coming from China, the other parts of Japan and the Underworld.
 In addition to this he has to deal with the schemes of rival onmyōji who want to destroy Japan not to mention keeping his promise to protect Princess Akiko of the Fujiwara clan.

-Story arcs
+Story Arcs

 In the novels, there’re already 9 story arcs.
-However, the anime only covered two arcs, the Kyūki and Kazane arc.
+However, the anime only covered two arcs, the Kyūki and Kazane Arc.

-Kyūki arc
+Kyūki Arc

 The Kyūki Arc (窮奇編, Kyūki Hen) starts from episode 1 to 12 in the anime and volume 1 to 3 in the novel.
 Kyūki, a winged tiger from the West or to be precise, China has been forced to evacuate after being defeated by another demon.

 He arrives in Japan and plans to eat Fujiwara no Akiko to replenish his spirit powers and heal his wounds.
 With him are an army of foreign demons, all unknown to the inexperienced and apprentice onmyōji Masahiro who has started to use his skills.

-Kazane arc
+Kazane Arc

-The Kazane Arc (風音編, Kazane Hen) starts from episode 13 to 26 in the anime and volume 4 to 8 in the novel.
+The Kazane Arc (風音編, Kazane Hen) starts from episode 13 to 26 in the anime and volume 4 to 7 in the novel.

 A vengeful spirit has been summoned and has cursed Yukinari of the Fujiwara clan.
 A mysterious woman appears and tries to take Seimei's life.

 Someone is trying to open the gate to the underworld, events from fifty-five years ago reoccur, and Guren as well as Masahiro must undergo the ultimate test.

-Episode list
+Tenko Arc

+The Tenko Arc (天狐編, Tenkō Hen) starts from volume 8 to 12 in the novel.

+Kagami Arc

+The Kagami Arc (珂神編, Kagami Hen) starts from volume 13 to 17 in the novel.

+Tamayori Arc

+The Tamayori Arc (玉依編, Tamayori Hen) starts from volumes 18 to 22 in the novel.

+Soho Arc

+The Soho Arc (颯峰編) starts from volumes 23 to 26 in the novel.

+Kagome Arc

+The Kagome Arc (籠目編, Kagome Hen) starts from volumes 27 to 31 in the novel.

+Shiou Arc

+The Shiou Arc (尸櫻編, Shikabane sakura (shi ō) Hen) starts from volumes 32 to in the novel.